Internal Summary

 A region is the domain for some number of fields: a rectangular subregion of the two-dimensional integer lattice whose lower-left corner is always (0,0).
 (Unlike in Legion, FleCSI uses a separate list of fields for each index space.)
 The rows of that rectangle, one per color, are often considered separately.

 To support memory allocations that vary among rows or over time, fields are accessed via a partition, which is simply a prefix of each row of a region.
 (Often, the length of each such prefix is itself stored in a field that is accessed via a preexisting partition.)
+See Fig. 15 for a visual depiction of regions, prefixes, and partitions.
 Several partitions may exist for a single region, although it is common for there to be just one or else just one at any time.
 All access the same field values, which survive as long as the region does.
 The backends are expected to allocate memory only as necessary for partitions that are actually used with a given field.

 Each topology is a fixed-size set of index spaces (e.g., the cells, vertices, and faces of a mesh), each of which is backed by a region (and a partition).
 Often, other regions and partitions are included, organized into subtopologies that handle common kinds of data like the count of mesh elements.

-The classes region_base and partition are entry points.
+The classes region_base and partition (and the concrete rows and prefixes derived from the latter) are entry points.
 Most other entry points for data handling concern copy engines, which are uniquely responsible for transferring data between rows.
 (FleCSI does not use Legion’s support for overlapping partitions as a means of transferring data.)
 Each is defined in terms of a field whose value at a destination of the copy is its source index point.
 (Since an index point may be copied to more than one destination simultaneously, the inverse function does not exist.)

 All of these types are caller-only; their APIs are defined in topology.hh.
 Since class members cannot be declared without defining the class, those declarations are discarded by the preprocessor except when building API documentation.
 The class template partitioned addresses the common case where a region and a partition are needed together.
 Copy plans wrap copy engines and the initialization of their associated fields; they are defined in copy_plan.hh along with buffers, a topology that transfers dynamic amounts of data with datagrams.